dialogic-godot/dialogic/README.md

 ---

+## Getting started

+This video will teach you everything you need to know to get started with Dialogic: https://www.youtube.com/watch?v=sYjgDIgD7AY

 ## Installation

 To install a Dialogic, download it as a ZIP archive.
 All releases are listed here: https://github.com/coppolaemilio/dialogic/releases.
 Then extract the ZIP archive and move the `addons/` folder it contains into your project folder.
 Then, enable the plugin in project settings.